-Obviously there is a better approach and that is to look and evaluate ALL thyroid laboratory tests (in addition to the TSH) and treat if there is a combination of symptoms + abnormal lab tests (even if those abnormal lab tests are just antibody levels).
+Obviously, there is a better approach and that is to look at and evaluate all thyroid laboratory tests (in addition to the TSH) and treat if there is a combination of symptoms + abnormal lab tests (even if those abnormal lab tests are just antibodies).

 Below I’ve included an example from a recent patient who had undiagnosed autoimmune thyroiditis for many years: